OBOFoundry/purl.obolibrary.org/README.md

 Unlike w3id.org, we do not edit the Apache configuration files by hand.
 Instead we have a simple YAML configuration format, and scripts to translate the YAML configuration into Apache configuration.
 The YAML files are easier to read and write, and allow us to validate and test PURLs automatically.

+## Examples

+The following examples are *NOT permanent URLs* -- they are running on a little server that might disappear at any time.
+But they show how things work:

+- http://url.ontodev.org/obo/OBI_0000070 (and other OBI term IDs) redirect to Ontobee pages: http://www.ontobee.org/browser/rdf.php?o=OBI&iri=http://purl.obolibrary.org/obo/OBI_0000070
+- http://url.ontodev.org/obo/obi/2014-08-18/obi_core.owl redirects to a specific version of the OBI Core OWL file on SourceForge: http://svn.code.sf.net/p/obi/code/releases/2014-08-18/obi_core.owl
+- http://url.ontodev.org/obo/obi/wiki redirects to the OBI wiki: http://obi-ontology.org

 ## Adding and Updating PURLs

 TODO: Explain the update process from the perspective of an ontology developer using this system.